seanseah/seanseah.github.io/_posts/2014-11-01-My-Journey-to-Github-from-Wordpress - Copy.md

 It is pretty simple setting up Jekyll on Github.
 Fork someone's repository, name it yourname.github.io and it get's published at the same link.
 Just be sure to update the posts and images before you go live.

 Having used it for awhile.
 It's pretty nice.
 It is not as portable as Blogger or Wordpress where I can blog from any location.
 Theoretically I can since I can edit directly from Github but it's not as convenient.

+## What will I talk about here?

+As of now, the plan is to keep the tech toys, gadgets, technology stuff to GadgetReactor.
+That will probably contain my content / work on web-based applications and Android apps as well since there's much similarity in that space.
+I would keep my other ramblings, my personal life experience, and diary stuff over here instead.

+I have updated my short bio:

+> Sean is a tech geek and star wars fan.
+He loves messing around with new gadgets, writing little code snippets in python, javascript, html and dabbling with Android programming for time to time.
+He will want to catch the first screening of The Force Awakens and will be setting aside blog earnings to buy the latest Star Wars action figures.